jjvanzon/JJs-Reference-Architecture/patterns.md

 <h4>Considerations</h4>

 Converting one collection to another may involve more than creating a destination `object` for each source `object`.
 What complicates things, is that there may already be a destination collection.
 That means that insert, update and delete operations are required.
 There are different ways to handle this depending on the situation.
 But a general pattern that avoids a lot of complexity, is to do the inserts and updates in one loop, and do the deletes in a second loop.
-The inserts and updates are done first by looping through the source collection and applying the [`TryGet-Insert-Update` pattern](#tryget-insert-update) on each item, while the `Delete` operations are done separately after that by comparing collections of [entities](#entities) to figure out which items are obsolete.
+The inserts and updates are done first by looping through the source collection and applying the [`TryGet-Insert-Update` pattern](#tryget-insert-update) on each item, while the `Delete` operations are done separately after that by comparing collections of [`Entities`](#entities) to figure out which items are obsolete.

 In a little more detail: